pasqal-io/qadence/docs/tutorials/register.md

 !!! warning "Units for qubit coordinates"
     Qubits coordinates in Qadence are *dimensionless* but converted to the required unit when executed on a backend.
-	For instance, [Pulser](https://github.com/pasqal-io/Pulser) uses _\mu m_.
+	For instance, [Pulser](https://github.com/pasqal-io/Pulser) uses $\mu \textrm{m}$.

-## Detailed Usage
+## Connectivity graphs

-Register topology is often disregarded in simulations where an all-to-all qubit connectivity is assumed.
+Register topology is often asssumed in simulations to be an all-to-all qubit connectivity.
-When running on real devices that enable the [digital-analog](/digital_analog_qc/index.md) computing paradigm, qubit interaction must be specified either by taking into account the distances between qubits, or by defining edges in the register connectivity graph.
+When running on real devices that enable the [digital-analog](/digital_analog_qc/index.md) computing paradigm, qubit interaction must be specified either by specifying distances between qubits, or by defining edges in the register connectivity graph.

-### Abstract graphs

 It is possible to access the abstract graph nodes and edges to work with if needed as in the [perfect state transfer](/#perfect-state-transfer) example.